 Introduction

-In this era of network virtualization, many functions are moving towards virtualized and more centralized versions.
+In this era of network virtualization and automation, many functions are moving towards virtualized and more centralized control, allowing for more dynamic functions and easier optimization.
 For networking it would mean spinning up the virtualized versions of traditional network functions allowing for more complex decisions making, automating the networks, and changing network configuration more efficiently.

 Software-Defined Networking (SDN) is an approach to networking that uses software-based controllers and application programming interfaces (APIs) to communicate with underlying hardware infrastructure and direct traffic on a network.
 This method is different from that of traditional networks, where the configuration of dedicated hardware devices like Routers and Switches needs to be done node by node to control network traffic.
 SDN can create and control a virtual network or also control a traditional hardware via software.
 Because the control plane is software-based, SDN is much more flexible than traditional networking.
 It allows administrators to control and manage the network from a centralized user interface, without adding more hardware.

 Following figure shows the tentative network architecture with SDN controller.
-A network could be created with some networking devices, network services and access networks.
+A network could be created with several networking devices, network services and access networks.
 A SDN controller would be connected to these networking devices to manage the flow of traffic.

 Problem Definition

 Due to advances in the Information and Communication Technology, the configuration and management of mobile, social networking, multimedia becomes highly complex and time-consuming.
 A fundamental characteristic of SDN is the logically centralized, but physically distributed controller component.
 The controller maintains a global network view of the underlying forwarding infrastructure and programs the forwarding entries based on the policies defined by network services running on top of it.
-The traditional networking approach have very limited facilities to explore these aspects of networking and the goal would be to study these futuristic characteristics of networking.
+The traditional networking approach has very limited facilities to explore these aspects of networking and the goal would be to study these futuristic characteristics of networking.
+SDN offers to batch-configure automatically multiple components in one step, while the traditional way would mean to log into each device.

+Many operators struggle with the migration from IPv4 to IPv6.
+SDN with its centralized control and the possibility to reduce human error due to increased poses an opportunity to help make this migration easier.

 Possible Tasks